prebid/prebid.github.io/prebid-mobile/prebid-mobile.md

 1. The Prebid SDK sends the bid request to the Prebid server.
 1. Prebid server runs the header bidding auction among preconfigured demand partners.
 1. Prebid Server responds with the winning bid that contains targeting keywords.
-1. [Optional] The Prebid SDK sets up the targeting keywords of the winning bid into the ad unit of the primary ad server SDK.
+1. [OPTIONAL] The Prebid SDK sets up the targeting keywords of the winning bid into the ad unit of the primary ad server SDK.
 1. The primary ad server SDK sends the ad request to the primary ad server.
 1. The primary ad server responds with a mediation chain.
 1. The Primary Ad Server SDK runs the Waterfall.